LawleySpring2018/games-tourism-spring2018/Schedule.md

 ## <a name="week2">Week 2</a> (Jan 22/24): Dubrovnik History & Culture

 Weather permitting, this week will be about immersion in Dubrovnik history and culture.
 We'll have an in-depth tour of the Old Town, and will take a trip up Mt Srd.
+(If wind and rain prevent us from doing this, we'll swap weeks 2 and 3.)

 ## <a name="week3">Week 3</a> Games & Gamification in Tourism (Jan 29/31):